lsu-ddem/pathways-site/content/2_Graphics/1_ProceduralDrawing/_index.en.md

 ---
 ## Chapter 4

-This assignment will ask you to recreate four 2D images.
-The following lessons focus on the basics of drawing and coloring shapes using the p5.js library.
+The upcoming assignment will be to recreate four images using p5.
+We have some experience with shapes, but for this we will need to go over a few more basic concepts:

+* Review of basic shapes
+* Introduction to more advanced and custom shapes
+* Color and transparency